-1A country in NE Africa south of Egypt, with a coastline on the Red Sea; population 35,473,000 (est. 2011); languages, Arabic (official), Hausa, and others; capital, Khartoum.
+1A country in north-eastern Africa south of Egypt, with a coastline on the Red Sea; population 40,200,000 (estimated 2015); languages, Arabic (official), Hausa, and others; capital, Khartoum.

 2A vast region of North Africa, extending across the width of the continent from the southern edge of the Sahara to the tropical equatorial zone in the south.

-From Arabic sūdān, literally country of the blacks.
+From Arabic sūdān, literally ‘country of the blacks’.

 In this article we explore how to impress employers with a spot-on CV.